-''' private void readObject(java.io.ObjectInputStream in) throws java.io.IOException, java.lang.ClassNotFoundException; '''
+private void readObject(java.io.ObjectInputStream in) throws java.io.IOException, java.lang.ClassNotFoundException;

-- First, the ref's class name, a UTF string, is read from the stream in.
-If the class name is an empty string: - an object is read from the stream, and ref is initialized to that object (i.e., by a call to in.readObject) - If the class name is a non-empty string: - The refs full class name is constructed by conatenating the value of the string java.rmi.server.RemoteRef.packagePrefix and "." with the class name read from the stream. - An instance of the ref's class is created (from the full class name). - The new instance (which becomes the ref field) reads its external form from the stream, in.
+- First, the ref's class name, a UTF string, is read from the stream in. - Given the unqualified class name read from the stream: - The ref's full class name is constructed by conatenating the value of the string java.rmi.server.RemoteRef.packagePrefix and "." with the class name read from the stream. - An instance of the ref's class is created (from the full class name); if an instance cannot be created because of an InstantiationException or an IllegalAccessException, a java.rmi.UnmarshalException will be thrown. - The new instance (which becomes the ref field) reads its external form from the stream, in.